'Pequeño Poesias' Y Más: This Week In Latin Music

 Frank Garcia Y Su Son Samario, "Pequeño Poesias"

 Frank Garcia was named after Frank Sinatra by his father.
 Like a character from a novel by fellow Colombian Gabriel García Márquez, Garcia in fact eventually fulfilled his destiny by becoming a singer in the idyllic beach town of Santa Marta.
-By 8 he was singing folkloric music but when his beloved father passed when Frank was 13, he turned inward and started putting his emotions on paper.
+By 8 he was singing folkloric music, but when his beloved mother passed when Frank was 13, he turned inward and started putting his emotions on paper.

 "Pequeño Poesias" is the first single from his debut album as a leader after cutting his teeth as a musician in Colombia's competitive national music scene.
 The easy going texture of his voice is a perfect companion for the easygoing Afro Cuban (salsa) groove of this story of infatuation.
 An impressive first glimpse at a musician we're going to keep an eye on. — Felix Contreras